Logo EPFL, École polytechnique fédérale de Lausanne

 Responsible: (MED11626, phone: 41783141830)

-Description:Background Brain-computer interfaces (BCIs) using signals acquired with intracortical implants have achieved successful high-dimensional robotic device control useful for completing daily tasks.
+Description:Background Brain-computer interfaces (BCIs) using signals acquired with intracortical implants have enabled successful high-dimensional robotic device control, making it possible to complete daily tasks.
 However, the substantial amount of medical and surgical expertise required to correctly implant and operate these systems greatly limits their use beyond a few clinical cases.
-A non-invasive counterpart requiring less intervention that can provide high-quality control would profoundly improve the integration of BCIS into multiple settings, and represent a nascent research field, brain robotics.
+A non-invasive counterpart that requires less intervention and can provide high-quality control would profoundly improve the integration of BCIS into multiple settings, representing a nascent research field known as brain robotics.
 However, this is challenging due to the inherent complexity of neural signals and difficulties in online neural decoding with efficient algorithms.
-Moreover, brain signals created by an external stimulus (e.g., vision) are most widely used in BCI-based applications, but it is impractical and infeasible in dynamic yet constrained environments.
+Moreover, brain signals created by an external stimulus (e.g., vision) are most widely used in BCI-based applications; however, they are impractical and infeasible in dynamic yet constrained environments.
 A question arises here: "How to circumvent constraints associated with stimulus-based signals?
 Is it feasible to apply non-invasive BCIS to read brain signals, and how to do so?".
-To a step further, I wonder could it be possible to accurately decode complete semantic-based command phrases in real time, and further achieve seamless and natural brain-robot systems for control and interactions?
+To take a step further, I wonder if it would be possible to accurately decode complete, semantic-based command phrases in real time and further achieve seamless and natural brain-robot systems for control and interaction?
 The project is for a team of 1-2 Master's students, and breakdown tasks will be assigned to each student later according to their skill set.
 What needs to be implemented and delivered at the end of the project?
-1) A method package of brain signal pre-processing and feature formulation 2) An algorithm package of an encoder and a decoder of neural signals.
+1) A method package of brain signal (MEG and EEG) pre-processing and feature formulation 2) An algorithm package of an encoder and a decoder of neural signals.
 3) A model of training brain signals with spatial and temporal features.
+Importance: We have well-documented tutorials on how to use the brain signal dataset, how to use the HPC cluster to train the encoder and decoder, and a complete pipeline to decode EEG-image pairs and MEG-Audio pairs.
+Please come to office MED01612

-Last edited: 13/05/2025
+Last edited: 11/12/2025

 Miscellaneous